 Keywords: Optimize for the right search terms.

 - Identify the keywords that you want to rank for: This is where it all starts.
 If you’re not sure what keywords you want to rank for, how will you be able to optimize your site?
 Your keywords should be the words that your ideal client is actually using to search for your services online.
-Market Samurai is a great tool for doing keyword research.
+Google’s Keyword Planner is a great tool for doing keyword research.

 - Optimize for one keyword per page or post: A common mistake is to try to optimize a page or blog post for more than one keyword or keyword phrase.
 You can see this when a web page has a long list of keywords in the page title.
 The problem with this is that you’re not making it clear to the search engines which keyword that page should rank for, because you’ve included too many keywords.
 For every page and blog post on your site, ask yourself, “What keyword or keyword phrase do I want this page to rank for?”

 - Keywords in your page titles: Check the page title of your website.
 Does it just list your website name?
 Does each page just say, “Home” or “Services”?
 If so, you’re missing out on a huge SEO opportunity!
 One of the most fundamental changes you can make to improve your SEO is to include relevant keywords in your page title.
 For example, if you are a sustainability consultant in Oakland, your page title should say “Sustainability Consultant in Oakland” rather than just “Home” or “About.”

 - Keywords in your URL: Take a look at the URL (the web address) of your pages and blog posts.
 Do they have your keywords in them?
 If they don’t, or if they have a series of numbers in them, then you have an opportunity!
 You can change your link structure so that it includes your keywords (do note that this may create broken links if you don’t do it right, so if you’re not comfortable with it, it may be best to have your web developer do it for you).